-The makerspace is an incubator for problem solving, creativity and collaboration.
-Here, learning process starts with students identifying problems or needs.
+The makerspace is an incubator for problem-solving, creativity, and collaboration.
+Here, the learning process starts with students identifying problems or needs.
 The next step is to conceptualize original objects to meet those needs.
-Ideas are discussed, evaluated and modified before the design stage.
-Next, comes prototyping, testing and, finally, manufacture.
+Ideas are discussed, evaluated, and modified before the design stage.
+Next, comes prototyping, testing, and finally, manufacture.

 With this variety of activities taking place, often simultaneously, it makes sense to create spaces within the makerspace that accommodate quiet, individual work as well as group work and construction.